Quadratically Constrained Myopic Adversarial Channels: No common randomness

-To prove the second part, when $\frac{\sigma^2}{P}<4\frac{N}{P}-2$, we use a $\vbfz$-aware symmetrization attack.
-Since James is myopic, he has to do more work to make Bob equally confused between $\bfm$ and $\bfm'$.
+\paragraph{$\vbfz$-aware symmetrization } To prove the second part (\Cref{itm:bound_z_aware}), when $\frac{\sigma^2}{P}<4\frac{N}{P}-2$, we give a \emph{$\vbfz$-aware} symmetrization attack.
 Here, James picks a random codeword $\vbfx'$ uniformly from the codebook and ``pushes'' $\vbfz$ to the midpoint of $\vbfz$ and $\vbfx'$.
 Bob is then unable to distinguish between $\vbfx$ and $\vbfx'$, and will therefore make an error with nonvanishing probability.

-If $N\ge P$, then Bob can mimic Alice by generating a message $\bfm'$ uniformly at random, independently of everything else, and then transmitting the corresponding codeword (say $\vbfx'$).
-Bob receives $\vbfx+\vbfx'$, and with probability $1-2^{-nR}$ is unable to determine whether Alice transmitted $\bfm$ or $\bfm'$.
-Therefore, the probability of error is always bounded away from zero.
+Specifically, James samples $\bfm'\sim p_{\bfm},\vbfx'\sim p_{\vbfx|\bfm}$, both independently of Alice, and sets